 Started 1 petition

-Our Charity Commission is not effective, competent or transparent - it needs to CHANGE
+Our Charity Commission is not effective, competent or FIT FOR PURPOSE - it needs to CHANGE